saveenr/VisioAutomation/readme.md

 ## Introduction
 VisioAutomation makes it easier for developers to control Visio from .NET languages.
 In addition to simplifying common tasks, it makes it easier to build your own Visio add-ins and automation/scripting tools.
-Finally, it enables you to generate simple Visio XML (VDX) files without even having Visio installed.
-Source

-## Cloning
+## Source

 Git Clone url: https://github.com/saveenr/VisioAutomation/

 ## Tools